datachainlab/ibc-proxy/README.md

 The figure shows the case where Proxy P0 verifies Chain C0 and Chain C1 verifies P0.
 Note that for the reverse direction packet flow, you can select a configuration where C0 verifies C1 directly without Proxy.
 In that case, an asymmetric verification structure can be realized, where C0 verifies C1 through the Proxy and C1 directly verifies C0.

-Therefore, the IBC-Proxy provides flexibility in the design of cross-chain network topologies.
+Therefore, IBC-Proxy provides flexibility in the design of cross-chain network topologies.
 By introducing the Proxy Module to a cross-chain hub, each chain connected to the hub can realize multi-hop communication with each other through it.

 ## Demo